 Submit Your Application

-PLEASE NOTE: To submit your application, please email it as a Microsoft Word document to Mary Sweeney at msweeney@arborday.org.
+PLEASE NOTE: To submit your application, please email it as a Microsoft Word document to Mary Sweeney at TDGreenSpaceGrants@arborday.org.
 PDFs will NOT be accepted.
 By emailing your application, you recognize that you have completed this application to the best of your abilities and are ready to submit it for review.
 Once emailed, you cannot make changes to your application.